HIV1 Integrase

 HIV-1 Integrase Recombinant

-The E.coli derived 36 kDa recombinant protein is a non-glycosylated polypeptide chain, containing the HIV-1 immunodominant regions from the pol protein (intergrase) and fused with a six histidines tag.
+This 36 kDa recombinant protein, derived from E. coli, is a non-glycosylated polypeptide chain.
+It encompasses the immunodominant regions of the HIV-1 pol protein (integrase) and is fused with a six-histidine tag.

 Shipped with Ice Packs